LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_API.rst

          its = SUNLinSolNumIters(LS);

-.. c:function:: realtype SUNLinSolResNorm(SUNLinearSolver LS)
+.. c:function:: sunrealtype SUNLinSolResNorm(SUNLinearSolver LS)

    This *optional* routine should return the final residual norm from the most-recent "solve" call.